Jotatwelve/katas_challenge/README.md

 ___
 ## Extra Feature
-If you deliver your solution out of the deadline you will obtain 0.5 points
+If you deliver your solution out of the deadline you will obtain 0.5 points :wink: